 As you read, point out the different emotions the characters are experiencing.
 You can also ask your child how they think the characters are feeling by looking for clues in the pictures.

 Throughout the story, talk about how the characters’ feelings change over time.
-This encourages them to start thinking about how others might feel in different situations.
+This encourages your child to start thinking about how others might feel in different situations.
 They can also start connecting how the words and actions of others have an impact.

-There are so many great books you can use for teaching kids about empathy.
+There are so many great books you can use to teach kids about empathy.
 A few of our favorites include:

 These books can each spark discussions about feelings and are good to read over and over again.

 Explain that because they were considerate of their friend’s feelings, they made that person feel happy.
-This positive reinforcement helps them realize that their actions are valued.
+This positive reinforcement helps your child realize that their actions are valued.
 It also motivates them to be more empathetic in the future.

-When they recognize firsthand how their actions can make a difference in someone else’s life, it helps them understand empathy.
+When your child recognizes firsthand how their actions can make a difference in someone else’s life, it helps them understand empathy.
 This allows them to see themselves as a kind and compassionate person, too.

 Toddlers aren’t known for being empathetic.
 At this age, it’s natural for them to be more concerned about themselves.